judicator/SimpleRepaint/README.md

 3. Place the `GameData` folder from downloaded archive inside your Kerbal Space Program folder.
 4. Restore `Colors.cfg` file from backup to `GameData/SimpleRepaint` folder (see para.
 1).

-## Possible colors and settings
+## Possible colors

 You can change possible colors variants in `GameData/SimpleRepaint/Colors.cfg` file.
 There are maximum 24 color variants available.
 Please set name to NOT_USED for all unused colors.

+## Settings

 If you feel that repainting vessel' parts in flight is not very realistic, you can disable this feature in `GameData/SimpleRepaint/Settings.cfg` file.
 Just set `RepaintInFlight` value to `false`.

+Where are some parts which does not seem to be compatible with B9PartSwitch.
+Notable examples are stock (not ReStock!) radial ore drills.
+Those parts still get repaint ability through stock part variants interface.
+This can be disabled in `GameData/SimpleRepaint/Settings.cfg` file.
+Set `UseStockVariantSwitcherForB9PSIncompatibleParts` value to `false` if you don't repaint ability for any B9PS-incompatible parts.

-## Regards
+## Credits

 Many thanks to:
 - @Electrocutor for initial Module Manager config file (implementing colors switching via stock PartVariant), which became the basis of this mod.
-See this topic: https://forum.kerbalspaceprogram.com/index.php?/topic/173208-partvariant-color-tinting/.
+See [this topic](https://forum.kerbalspaceprogram.com/index.php?/topic/173208-partvariant-color-tinting/).
 - @Hohmannson for updating @Electrocutor's initial config and adding ReStock-friendly colors, for lots of suggestions and ideas, and extensive testing of SimpleRepaint.

 ## Licensing

-This mod is distributed under a Creative Commons Attribution 4.0 International License (https://creativecommons.org/licenses/by/4.0/legalcode).
+This mod is distributed under a Creative Commons Attribution 4.0 International License ([CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/legalcode)).

 You are free to share and adapt the materials for any purpose, when providing appropriate attribution.

+Bundled mods are distributed under their own licenses:
+* ModuleManager by ialdabaoth, Sarbian and Blowfish is licensed under a "CC share-alike license".
+More information can be found [here](https://forum.kerbalspaceprogram.com/index.php?/topic/50533-*).
+* B9PartSwitch by blowfish is distributed under LGPL v3.0.
+Details and source are [here](https://github.com/blowfishpro/B9PartSwitch).